Aryanop0914/subline-mernstack/README.md

 This project serves as a pre-screening assessment for Full-Time positions at Sublime Data Systems Private Limited.
 It demonstrates the ability to implement both frontend and backend components for managing customer data effectively.

-For any inquiries or assistance, please contact [your name or email].
+For any inquiries or assistance, please contact patelaryan0914@gmail.com.

 ---